Transfer-on-Death Deeds in Oregon—A Simple Way to Keep Real Estate Out of Probate

 Can I Use a Transfer-on-Death Deed If I Have a Mortgage?

-One important note: a TOD deed only transfers your interest in the property.
-If the home is titled in joint tenancy with right of survivorship, your interest passes to the surviving co-owner at your death — not to the TOD beneficiary.
+If you're planning to leave a mortgaged home to someone who isn't a close relative, this is worth talking through before you record the deed — a revocable living trust has its own separate protection under the same federal law and may be the safer structure.
+And regardless of who inherits, note that a TOD deed only transfers your interest: if the home is titled in joint tenancy with right of survivorship, your interest passes to the surviving co-owner at your death — not to the TOD beneficiary.
 As covered in the joint ownership types post, how you hold title has a significant effect on what your estate plan can and cannot accomplish.

 How to Revoke or Change an Oregon TOD Deed